phycem/Data-Science-Projects-and-Tasks/README.md

 NOTE:  I noticed the model I saved on finalized_model.sav is an old version I found in my Heart_Disease_Prediction_small_edit.ipynb .

-* I acknowledge that I only changed the code to save .sav file for the model I found with the best precision and metrics before 5 pm.

 * Please use the correct_finalized_model.sav for production code.
 Before you do, change its name to finalized_model.sav .
 NOTE: the production code needs some fixes to work well which I am currently working on.